-Utah is one of our favorite states to explore because of the many things to do, and the vast differences you’ll find from place to place.
+Utah is one of our favorite states to explore because of the many things to do and the vast differences you’ll find from place to place.

 We are hoping to explore northern Utah more in-depth in the future!

-1 – Arches National Park
+1. Arches National Park

 Arches National Park is easily one of our favorite places in Utah.
 In fact, it’s one of our favorite national parks from all of our travels so far!

 Some of our personal favorites were the Window Arches, Double Arches, Landscape Arch, and Sand Dune Arch.

 - Double Arch Trail (easy 0.6 miles roundtrip)